 Which brings me to a recent article (Having One Less Child is Best Way to Reduce CO2 Emissions, Campus Reform, June 25, 2019) that has been brought to my attention.
 There, University of Washington professor emeritus, Stephen Warren, disagrees with a Seattle Times column arguing that intercontinental flights are the peak contributors to carbon emissions.
 The professor notes that there is something worse: “Having a child.”
 By choosing to reproduce, he reminds that “the average child adds the carbon equivalent of 2,700 round-trip flights from Seattle to Europe to their parent’s carbon legacy.”
 As such, by having a child, “you’re responsible for some fraction of the carbon-dioxide emissions of your children and grandchildren, and all their descendants.
 This is your ‘carbon legacy.’”

-After discussing this with a retired professor emeritus friend of mine, he remarked: “If such individuals all pledge to have no children, in time we’ll have a double benefit–a slowing of climate change and a significant reduction in the nitwit population.
+After discussing this with a retired professor emeritus friend of mine, he remarked: “If such individuals all pledge to have no children, in time we’ll have a double benefit: first, a slowing of climate change and second, a significant reduction in the nitwit population.
 Sounds like a win-win.”

 And so, we might ask: Moving forward, with continued declining U.S. fertility rates, for who will bells ring?
 Well, that’s an easy one.
-They will ring for and bless those who welcome life at all stages of life.
+Bells will ring for and bless those who welcome life at all stages, from conception to natural death.
 But with fewer bells ringing, I worry about society as a whole.
 As we become an increasingly childless society, one in which the individual reigns supreme, is not our destiny selfishness rather than selflessness?